 Why is Gold a Safe Haven?

 We’ve all heard of safe-haven assets - something which you can depend on in times of turbulent economic conditions.
 Gold has been associated with safe-haven assets for a very long time and remains so even today.
-Let’s look at what safe-haven assets are in detail, and how gold is something you should consider investing in if you haven’t already.
+Let’s take a closer look at safe-haven assets and why gold is something you should consider investing in if you haven’t already.

 What are safe-haven assets?

 A safe haven asset is one that you can make use of when the market is in turmoil.
-This asset can either be uncorrelated with the existing market, weak safe-haven assets.
-Or it can be negatively correlated, strong safe-haven assets.
+This asset can either be uncorrelated with the existing market, or it can be negatively correlated as a strong safe-haven asset.
 A safe haven asset protects its investors during economic flux and retains or even increases in value during this period.

 Gold as a safe-haven asset